aryarm/str_ase/README.md

 Conda environment files for the dependencies of our pipeline.

 ### data/
-Example data for the pipeline.
-You can [download this from the latest release](#download).
-See the README.md file packaged with the data for more info.
+Example data for the pipeline, which is available upon request.
+See the README.md file packaged within the data directory for more info about its contents.

+### rules/
+Snakemake rules used by the pipeline.
+See the [rules README](rules) for more information about each file.